mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 ## Next Steps

-Those are the basics of the Python data structures.
-Next, learn Python's [script anatomy](/guides/rhinopython/primer-101/3-script-anatomy/).
+Those are the basics of the C# Programing .
+Next, learn [RhinoCommon Geometry in Grasshopper](/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/).

+This is the part 2 of the [Essential C# Scripting for Grasshopper guide](/guides/grasshopper/csharp-essentials/).